-US: Great Lakes, Best Family Vacation Beach Spots - Ohio, Wisconsin, Illinois, and Michigan.
+Great Lakes Best Family Vacation Beach Spots in Ohio, Wisconsin, Illinois, and Michigan.

-Yes, it is possible to have a family beach vacation in the middle of the USA.
-The Great Lakes offer several rewarding spots and some of the very best water parks can be found on dry land.
-From waterslides and wave pools to shipwrecks and campfires the options are many.
+The Great Lakes area offers hundreds of rewarding beach spots and some of the very best water parks can be found on dry land.
+From waterslides and wave pools to swingsets, beaches and campfires the options are many.
 We have a few energizing suggestions for your consideration.
-Ohio: Kings Island, Nickelodeon™, Waterslides, and Musical Theatre.

-Michigan: Holland, Park Breezes, Summer Theatre, and Awesome Sand Dunes.
+Holland, Michigan - Summer Theatre, and Awesome Sand Dunes.

 Great entertainment can be found at the Hope Summer Reparatory Theatre staging musicals, plays, a cabaret and two children’s plays on alternating nights from mid-June through August.
 (616) 395-7890 or www.hope.edu/hsrt